Stay ahead with exclusive tips on the 11 Plus exam for Reading School

 We’re dedicated to your child’s success

 With a proven track record in preparing pupils for the 11 Plus, Marie Redmond MEd and her team of exceptional, fully qualified and experienced primary teachers (not ‘tutors’) provide specialist tuition focused on your child’s individual learning needs.

-Our unique 11 Plus courses in Amersham, Beaconsfield, Chalfont St Peter, Eastcote, High Wycombe, Reading and Stoke Poges are structured to give children the confidence they need to sit and pass exams in a friendly, stress-free environment.
+Our unique 11 Plus tuition courses in Amersham, Aylesbury, Beaconsfield, Burnham, Chalfont St Peter, High Wycombe, Reading (Winnersh, Wokingham), Slough, Stoke Poges and Windsor are structured to give children the confidence they need to sit and pass exams in a friendly, stress-free environment.

 Introduction to the Reading School 11 Plus Entrance Test

 To be eligible to apply for a place at Reading School your son will need to take the School Entrance Test (11 Plus exam).
-Children born between 1st September 2010 and 31st August 2011 will take the exam in late 2021 to be eligible to apply for a place for September 2022, however, the exam date has yet to be confirmed.
+Children born between 1st September 2011 and 31st August 2012 will take the exam in September 2022 to be eligible to apply for a place for September 2023.
+The date of the 2022 exam has not yet been confirmed.

 - The purpose of registration is for your child to take the entrance test, not apply for a place at Reading School.
 Based on the results, you will still need to provide your child’s school preferences to your local authority on the Common Application Form (CAF).

 - Online registration for the 2022 exam will open at the beginning of May 2022.
 The dates for 2022 have not yet been confirmed.